 Policing and legislation of essay mills is problematic.
 While the company selling papers may be domiciled in the UK, its “traders”, the ghostwriters, work somewhere else in the world.
 The clients, university students, could also live in any part of the world.

 The Quality Assurance Agency for Higher Education (QAA) produced a report on contract cheating in 2016.
-The report outlines what is known about custom essay writing services and what should be done to tackle this threat to academic integrity.
+The report outlines what is known about websites that make assignments for money and what should be done to tackle this threat to academic integrity.
 It emphasizes the importance of promoting honest academic practice by students, provides recommendations for detecting and penalizing academic misconduct and encourages academics to “design out opportunities for plagiarism” in assessments.

 It was suggested that legislation should make it an offense to sell and advertise essay mills.
 In 2017, Lord Storey, co-chair of the committee on education, families and young people, moved an amendment which required banning essay mills.
 But it was withdrawn.
 Making this activity illegal doesn’t seem to be a real possibility yet.